Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 ====================

 The Graylog appliance is not created to provide a production ready solution.
 It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.

-If you want to create your own production ready setup take a look at our :ref:`other installation methods <installing>`.